Milligan University

-Milligan University is a private Christian university in Milligan College, Tennessee.
-Founded in 1866 as the Buffalo Male and Female Institute, and known as Milligan College from 1881 to May 2020, the school has a student population of more than 1,300 students, most of whom reside and study on its 355 acre campus.
-Milligan University is historically related to the Restoration Movement, with about 25% of the student body coming from the three main branches of that movement (Christian Churches/Churches of Christ, the Christian Church (Disciples of Christ), and the a cappella Churches of Christ).
+Milligan University is a private Christian university in Milligan College, Tennessee, United States.
+Founded in 1866 as the Buffalo Male and Female Institute, and known as Milligan College from 1881 to May 2020, the school has a student population of more than 1,300 students, most of whom live and study on its 355 acre campus.
+Milligan University is historically related to the Restoration Movement.
 The university offers over 100 programs of study leading to both undergraduate and graduate degrees.